 Also of interest is that Reedsville has more people living here who work in computers and math than 95% of the places in the US.

-Reedsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Reedsville doesn't have a public transportation system that people use for their commute.

 The per capita income in Reedsville in 2022 was $38,833, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $155,332 for a family of four.
 However, Reedsville contains both very wealthy and poor people as well.